Miles Davis made waves in the jazz world that rippled throughout rock.

 Miles Davis is one of the key figures in the history of jazz, and his place in vanguard of that pantheon is secure.

-His induction as a performer into the Rock and Roll Hall of Fame is a subtler and less obvious matter.
+His induction as a performer into the Rock & Roll Hall of Fame is a subtler and less obvious matter.

 Davis never played rock or rhythm & blues, though he experimented with funk grooves on 1972’s On the Corner and in some of his later bands.

-However, his work intrigued a sizable segment of rock’s more ambitious fans in a way that no other serious jazz figure had ever done – and not retroactively but while he was alive and making some of his most challenging music.
-In particular, the boldly experimental soundscapes of Davis’ 1969 album Bitches Brew spoke to the sensibilities of rock fans who’d been digesting the Grateful Dead’s expansive improvisations.
-Davis’ was acutely attuned to his environment and he once remarked, “We play what the day recommends.”
+However, his work intrigued a sizable segment of rock’s more ambitious fans in a way that no other serious jazz figure had ever done—not posthumously, but while he was alive and making some of his most challenging music.
+In particular, the boldly experimental soundscapes of Davis’ 1969 album Bitches Brew spoke to the sensibilities of rock fans who had been digesting the Grateful Dead’s expansive improvisations.
+Davis was acutely attuned to his environment, and he once remarked, “We play what the day recommends.”

 Davis’ exposure to the rock audience owes much to concert promoter Bill Graham, who booked Davis at his Fillmore auditoriums.
 Graham figured that his open-eared audiences would make the connection between venturesome San Francisco jam bands (like the Dead, Quicksilver and Santana) and Davis’ free-flowing ensemble.
-This exposure allowed Davis to cross over without compromise, and he actually recorded albums – Miles Davis at Fillmore and Black Beauty – at Graham’s Fillmore East and Fillmore West, respectively.
+This exposure allowed Davis to cross over without compromise, and he actually recorded albums—Miles Davis at Fillmore (1970) and Black Beauty (1973)—at Graham’s Fillmore East and Fillmore West, respectively.

-Davis changed courses in the mid-Fifties with Walkin’, a bluesier, more muscular effort (recorded during a stint with Prestige Records) that ushered in the hard-bop era.
-He’d formed a legendary quintet that included pianist Red Garland, bassist Paul Chambers, drummer Philly Joe Jones and a young saxophonist named John Coltrane.
-They went on to record other milestones, such as Round About Midnight, which inaugurated Davis’ 30-year association with Columbia Records.
+Davis changed courses in the mid-Fifties with Walkin’ (1957), a bluesier, more muscular effort (recorded during a stint with Prestige Records) that ushered in the hard-bop era.
+He formed a legendary quintet that included pianist Red Garland, bassist Paul Chambers, drummer Philly Joe Jones and a young saxophonist named John Coltrane.
+They went on to record other milestones, such as Round About Midnight (1957), which inaugurated Davis’ thirty-year association with Columbia Records.
 Davis followed this with the ambitious Miles Ahead (1957), credited to “Miles Davis + 19.”
-This big-band session renewed Davis’ fruitful partnership with arranger Gil Evans (who’d also worked on The Birth of the Cool).
+This big-band session renewed Davis’ fruitful partnership with arranger Gil Evans (who also worked on The Birth of the Cool).
 Theirs has been called “the most important relationship ever forged between a jazz soloist and an arranger.”

 The innovations came fast and furious as the Fifties segued into the Sixties.
 Working with a sextet that included pianist Bill Evans and saxophonists Coltrane and Cannonball Adderley, Davis recorded the understated masterpiece Kind of Blue in the spring of 1959.
 The musicians soloed in uncluttered settings typified by “melodic rather than harmonic variation,” in Davis’ words.
 The album included the classic originals “All Blues,” “So What” and “Flamenco Sketches.”
 Sketches of Spain, a large-scale orchestral project, appeared a year later.
 It was the apex in a series of expressive collaborations between Davis and arranger/composer Gil Evans.
 Both albums highlighted Davis’ painterly approach to horn-playing.
 Unsurprisingly, painting would later become another mode of self-expression for Davis.